David-OConnor/pyflow/README.md

 - `pypackage help` Get help, including a list of available commands

 ## Why add another Python dependency manager?
 `Pipenv` and `Poetry` both address this problem.
+Goal: Fquitaster and less finicky.
  Some reasons why this tool is different:

 - It keeps dependencies in the project directory, in `__pypackages__`, and doesn't modify files outside the project directory.